vlang/vab/README.md

 ```
 VEXE                     # Absolute path to the V executable to use
 JAVA_HOME                # Absolute path to the Java install to use
+SDKMANAGER               # Absolute path to the sdkmanager to use
 ANDROID_SDK_ROOT         # Absolute path to the Android SDK
 ANDROID_NDK_ROOT         # Absolute path to the Android NDK
 KEYSTORE_PASSWORD        # Password for keystore